ljsimpkin/kiwi-countdown/README.md

 - ⚡ **Performance optimized** - Adaptive frame rate based on countdown duration

 ### Visual Elements
+- **Vertical scrolling animation** - Kiwi stays centered while the world scrolls past
-- Animated kiwi bird with swaying motion
+- Animated kiwi bird with swaying motion (fixed at center)
 - Billowing parachute canopy
-- Multiple cloud layers moving at different speeds
+- Multiple cloud layers with vertical parallax scrolling
-- Grass ground with decorative details
+- Ground that scrolls into view as time progresses
-- Landing animation with bounce effect
+- Landing animation with bounce effect (in place)
 - Celebration message when time's up

 ## How to Use